Coherent elastic scattering of low energy photons by neutrons: Evolution of the Stokes parameters

 In the case $\bs\xi^{ph}=const$, formulas \eqref{rho_ph_out} and \eqref{pol_dens_out} imply the expressions for a change of the photon Stokes vector on scattering by polarized neutrons

 where $\xi^{ph}_\pm=\xi^{ph}_3\pm i\xi^{ph}_1$ and

 Equations \eqref{de_xi} describe the evolution of the photon Stokes vector in scattering by polarized neutrons.
-The parameter $\vk''$ determines a change in the degree of photon circular polarization while $\vk'$ specifies the magnitude of rotation of its linear polarization plane.
+The parameter $\vk''$ determines a change in the degree of photon circular polarization while $\vk'$ specifies the magnitude of rotation of its linear polarization plane (for the interpretation of the Stokes parameters see, e.g., \cite{BaKaStrbook}).
 It is seen that the photon acquires a circular polarization in multiple scattering on identically polarized neutrons, viz.,

 The photon state becomes pure in the spin degrees of freedom.
 It is clear from equations \eqref{de_xi} that

 In particular, this equation demonstrates once more that a pure photon state remains pure in coherent scattering in the leading nontrivial order of perturbation theory.